 “[A] blend of [“Breakout”], [“Space Invaders”] and [“Ikaruga”.]”

-Once I had the pleasure to talk on the German-French tv channel ARTE about minimalistic game design and why minimalism doesn’t mean simplicity (yes, really, I did, look it up!).
-“BREAKER” is a fantastic example to state this point once again.
-In this bullet hell arcade game, you can’t shoot directly at your enemies.
-In fact, you can’t do anything besides moving either clockwise or counter-clockwise.
+Once I had the pleasure to talk on the German-French television channel ARTE about minimalistic game design and why minimalism does not automatically mean simplicity, and “BREAKER” is a fantastic example to state this point once again.
+In this bullet hell arcade game, you cannot shoot directly at your enemies.
+In fact, you cannot do anything besides moving either clockwise or counter-clockwise.
 By moving in one or the other direction, your paddle spaceship will change its color into red or blue.
 With a red vessel, you can reflect red bullets of your enemies, and with a blue vessel of course the blue ones.
-And of course you will get hurt by blue projectiles in your red form and by red projectiles in your blue form; that should go without saying.
+Of course you will get hurt by blue projectiles in your red form and vice versa.

-That’s a very minimalistic game concept, isn’t it?
-But that doesn’t mean that “BREAKER” is a simple game.
-Not at all, to be frank.
 The groups of enemies will grow larger as you progress and so you will have to dodge attacks from many sides.
-While the ordinary fiends just shoot off one color, the mini bosses don’t.
+While the ordinary fiends just shoot off one color, the mini bosses do not.
 By figuring out their patterns and with fast thinking you will learn how to react in a proper way, before they can just shoot you down.
-That makes “BREAKER” not just a clever, but also pretty captivating game with a high replayability in my books.
+That makes “BREAKER” not only a clever, but also captivating game with a high replayability value in my books.
+[PLAY]